VoidOne-App/VoidOne/README.md

 - Developer Ecosystem
 - Community Extensions

-These are product directions — **not claims about the current release**.
+These represent the **direction of the platform**, not claims about its current state.

 ---

 # 👻 Ghost Launch

-**Ghost Launch** is a planned execution architecture designed to give the player greater control over game startup and runtime behavior.
+**Ghost Launch** is a planned execution architecture intended to provide greater control over how games are started and managed.

 Potential capabilities include: